Explore: 2025-2026 Course Descriptions

 Course Objectives:

-• Draw valid inferences from texts and craft thesis statements based on those inferences.
+- Drawing valid inferences from texts and crafting thesis statements based on those inferences.

-• Integrate evidence from texts in the form of carefully chosen direct quotes and clear paraphrasing.
+- Integrating evidence from the text in the form of carefully chosen direct quotes and clear paraphrasing.

-• Evaluate one’s own writing, as well as the writing of others, to effectively identify areas needing improvement and make useful suggestions.
+- Evaluating one’s own writing, as well as the writing of others, to effectively identify areas needing improvement and make useful suggestion.

 MATHEMATICS